andres-troiano/3d-photography/README.md

 Once the two cameras are calibrated, it is already possible to measure dimensions with either of them.
 However, the measurements of one and the other will differ from each other by one translation.
 This is so because each camera was calibrated taking a different corner of the trapezoid as reference.
 Then the measurements of both cameras will differ in a translation equal to the one that leads from one corner to another of the trapezoid.
 To solve this problem, it is necessary to determine the magnitude of this translation, and compensate it by moving the calibration of one of the two cameras.
 To determine the magnitude of the translation, we sought to measure the same corner with both cameras, and calculate the difference between both measurements.
 This was done as follows:

 1. The trapezoid was located so that the two cameras can see the same corner, as schematized in figure below.
-In this way the pattern was in a horizontal position.
+In this way the standard was in a horizontal position.

 <img src="images/puesta_en_comun.png" width="400">